Skip to content

 Mixed Use of UniApp SDK and Native SDK

-• During the above process of adding the GCUniPlugin dependency library, the Native SDK is already added to the host project, so you can directly call Native SDK methods.
+• During the process of adding the GCUniPlugin dependency library, the Native SDK is already added to the host project, so you can directly call the methods of the Native SDK.

 • SDK Initialization

-In mixed usage, only initialize the Native SDK within the host App; there is no need to configure initialization again in the uni mini program.
-You can directly call the methods provided by the UniApp SDK.
+When using mixed mode, only initialize the Native SDK within the host App.
+No additional initialization configuration is required within the uni mini program; you can directly call the methods provided by the UniApp SDK.

-Refer to the SDK initialization methods within the host App: iOS SDK Initialization Configuration, Android SDK Initialization Configuration.
+Refer to the SDK initialization methods for the host App: iOS SDK Initialization Configuration, Android SDK Initialization Configuration.

-Note: Before loading the uni mini program, ensure that the host App completes the SDK initialization to guarantee that the SDK is fully ready before calling any other SDK methods.
+Note: The host App must complete the SDK initialization before loading the uni mini program to ensure that the SDK is fully ready before calling any other methods of the SDK.

 • Additional Configuration for Android Integration:

-Configure the Gradle Plugin ft-plugin to collect App startup events, network request data, and Android Native related events (page transitions, click events, Native network requests, WebView data).
+Configure Gradle Plugin ft-plugin to collect app startup events and network request data, as well as Android Native related events (page transitions, click events, Native network requests, WebView data).

 SDK Initialization